Gxpcode-hezhong/Openbuddy/README.md

 - Both sources can be used together if local logs are incomplete.
 - No historical dependency → skip reading memory files.

-Role boundary: Workspace memory is supplemental only.
+Role boundary: openspace memory is supplemental only.
 It does NOT replace the assistant's normal reply, final answer, or any user-requested deliverable.

 When to write (MUST follow): Immediately after completing substantive work, append a brief note to the daily log using the Edit tool.
 Substantive work includes:
 - Built or modified a website/application